Three Phase Inverter Circuit - 120 Degree and 180 Degree Conduction Mode

 3 Phase Inverter Circuit using Switches

-What we will do here is open & symmetrically closes these six switches to get the three-phase voltage output for the resistive load.
-There are two possible ways for triggering the switches to achieve the desired result, one in which switches conduct for 180º and another in which switches only conduct for 120º.
+What we will do here is open & symmetrically close these six switches to get the three-phase voltage output for the resistive load.
+There are two possible ways for triggering the switches to achieve the desired result, one in which the switches conduct for 180º and another in which the switches only conduct for 120º.
 Let us discuss each pattern below:

-The ideal circuit is drawn before it can be divided into three segments namely segment one, segment two & segment three and we will use these notational in the later section of the article.
-Segment one consists of a pair of switches S1&S2, segment two consists of switching pair S3 &S4 and segment three consists of switching pair S5&S6.
-At any given time both the switches in the same segment should never be closed as it leads to battery short circuits failing the entire setup, so this scenario should be avoided at all times.
+The ideal circuit is drawn before it can be divided into three segments, namely segment one, segment two & segment three, and we will use these notations in the later section of the article.
+Segment one consists of a pair of switches S1 and S2, segment two consists of switching pair S3 &S4, and segment three consists of switching pair S5 and S6.
+At any given time, both switches in the same segment should never be closed, as it leads to battery short circuits, failing the entire setup, so this scenario should be avoided at all times.
+In the 180-degree conduction mode, the driven conduction time of each three phase inverter circuit is precisely 180° of the fundamental period.
+Hence, better voltage utilisation is offered under a three-phase inverter output voltage.

 Three Phase Inverter 180 Degree Conduction Mode